 The aim of this study was to determine the nutrient composition, ileal and total tract digestibility and nutritional value of poultry-based PAPs in growing pigs.
 The first part of the research focused on the phosphorus digestibility, the second aimed to determine the protein and amino acid digestibility in the ileum (small intestine) and the total tract digestibility of protein, fat, and energy.

 The full report of this study will be available soon.
-First results can be seen on this document.
-It shows that the nutritional performance of PAP’s is as good as soy proteins which is used worldwide.
+First results are available on this research poster, which shows that the nutritional performance of PAP’s is as good as soy proteins which is used worldwide.